Glossary

 Diagram

 Consumer surplus is the gap between what buyers are willing to pay and what they actually pay.
-Consumer surplus is highest when sellers' economic profit is zero and zero when sellers can practice perfect price discrimination (i.e., selling each unit at buyer's reservation price).
+Consumer surplus is highest when sellers' economic profit is zero and is zero when sellers can practice perfect price discrimination (i.e., selling each unit at buyer's reservation price).
 See also "economic surplus."

 - Cheap Pearls